Benson00/Planning-lab/README.md

    - On **Windows**:
      - Download [here](https://gitforwindows.org/)

-3. Setup Conda environment:
+3. Setup virtual environment:
    - `git clone https://github.com/Isla-lab/Planning-lab`
-   - `conda env create -f tools/planning-lab-env.yml`
+   - `cd Planning-lab`
+   - `python -m venv planning-lab-venv`

+4. Activate the virtual environment:
+   - On **Linux/Mac**:
+     - `source planning-lab-venv/bin/activate`

+   - On **Windows**:
+     - `planning-lab-venv\Scripts\activate`

+5. Install dependencies:
+   - Run `pip install -r tools/requirements.txt`

 ## Using the Jupyter Notebook

-To start the environment and work on your assignments, navigate to the downloaded folder root *(Planning-Lab)* and run:
+To start the environment and work on your assignments, navigate to the downloaded folder root *(Planning-Lab)*, *activate your environment* and run:

 ```
-conda activate planning-lab
 jupyter notebook
 ```

 The last command will open your browser for you to start working.
-To open the tutorial navigate with your browser to the current lesson notebook (*Lesson_\*/lesson_\*_problem.ipynb*).
+Navigate with your browser to the current lesson notebook in the dedicated folder.